derekjp/mcn-yinzers-guide/source/index.md

 ---
 <img src="assets/images/pgh-pano.jpg">

 ## Welcome to Pittsburgh!
 We're excited for you to explore our amazing city during #MCN2017.
-Since most city guides are lifeless and/or paid-for, we yinzers (a.k.a.
-Pittsburghers) on the local host committee have put together a handy guide for MCN 2017!
+Since most city guides leave much to be desired in the areas of personality and authenticity, we yinzers (a.k.a.
+Pittsburghers) on the local host committee have created this handy guide for MCN 2017!

 ### General Information

 If you're staying at/near the conference hotel downtown, many restaurants and attractions will be within walking distance.
 If you're staying in another neighborhood, Pittsburgh's [bike share program](https://healthyridepgh.com) can get you around, along with the standard Uber/Lyft options.
 Regular taxi service, like hailing a cab, generally doesn't work.
-Seriously, it's terrible.
-Try it for fun.
-They won't stop for you.

-A great introduction to the city is [Rick Seback](http://www.twitter.com/rickaroundhere)'s "It's Pittsburgh, and a Lot of Other Stuff" video series, which you can stream [here](http://www.wqed.org/tv/watch/?series=3) via our local PBS affiliate, WQED.
-This guy is an institution.
-Or, you could just ask any Pittsburgher.
-Yinzers love to talk about Pittsburgh- it's part of living here.
+A great introduction to the city is [Rick Seback's](http://www.twitter.com/rickaroundhere) "It's Pittsburgh, and a Lot of Other Stuff" video series, which you can stream [here](http://www.wqed.org/tv/watch/?series=3) via our local PBS affiliate, WQED.
+This guy is a Pittsburgh treasure.

+We like to put french fries on a bunch of things, ranging from salads to [signature sandwiches](https://en.wikipedia.org/wiki/Primanti_Brothers).
+It's OK.
+Just let it happen.

 ### Downtown (Cultural District)